-Abbey Mills Pumping Station was a sewage plant on Abbey Lane in East London, UK.
-It has been called The Cathedral Of Sewage by some observers as a result of its grandeur in spite of its usage.
-It was built between 1865 and 1868 and was built on the site of a watermill from where the name Abbey Mills is derived.
+Abbey Mills Pumping Station was a sewage plant on Abbey Lane in East London, England.
+It has been called the Cathedral of Sewage by some observers as a result of its grandeur in spite of its usage.
+It was replaced by a new modern facility in 1997.

-The idea of the Abbey Mills Pumping Station was to raise the sewage in London’s lower sewer system to the higher one which was designed to get the waste away from the busy and crowded city centre.
-The design was elaborate for a building of its kind and featured 2 chimneys in the Moorish style.
+It was designed in an elaborate Byzantine style with Edmund Cooper and architect Charles Driver involved in the project.
+The design was elaborate for a building of its kind and featured two chimneys in the Moorish style.
 They were subsequently demolished in 1941 after they had been unused for a number of years when the original steam motors were replaced by electric ones.
 There was a fear that German bombers might bring them down on the pumping station, thus causing havoc for the London sewer system.

 Location: Abbey Mills, London